n1rvana/Manifesto/README.md

 ========

 - Vacation is a benefit, and amounts may vary.
 However, once time is accrued, it is the property of the employee.
 The employee can take vacation whenever convenient to them.
 If it is inconvenient to the company, they owe the employee compensation (in the form of additional vacation time) for changing the vacation dates.
+- The interest rate on vacation is 1 day per week delay.
+Thus if an employee wants to take a day of vacation, and you ask them to delay it three weeks, they accrue three bonus days, and can take all 4 days at once.
+- If this is inconveneint for product development schedules, your organization is poorly run.

 Planning
 ========